ronkok/Hurmet/docs/manual.md

 #### Auto-correct

-Auto-correct kicks in when you type a space.
+Auto-correct kicks in when you type a space inside a math zone.

 <div class="auto-correct"></div>